-Drones were not involved in major aviation occurrences in 2022; between their incorporation into the investigative jurisdiction of the TTSB (April 2019) and the end of 2022, 3 occurrences took place; 2 vehicles experienced total hull loss, and the other vehicle was declared missing.
+For drones, there was 1 major aviation occurrence in 2023; between their incorporation into the investigative jurisdiction of the TTSB (April 2019) and the end of 2023, 4 occurrences took place; 3 vehicles experienced total hull loss, and the other vehicle was declared missing.
 However, no persons were injured in either occurrence as shown in Figure 21.
 The details are presented in Appendix 3.